DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-changing-the-coloured-boxes-on-the-overview-page.md

 - does not help users deal with offers made in the current recruitment cycle
 - has a very long description because it has to mention the recruitment cycle

 We also wanted to change the colour of the box about automatically rejected applications.
-We do not think that orange is the most appropriate colour for it.
+We think that red is the most appropriate colour for rejected applications.

 ## What we changed